mrizwansaeed/Specificity/README.md

 Supplementary material for the paper:

-@misc{1804.05184,
+@article{saeed2018arx,
-Author = {Muhammad Rizwan Saeed and Charalampos Chelmis and Viktor K. Prasanna}, Title = {Not all Embeddings are created Equal: Extracting Entity-specific Substructures for RDF Graph Embedding}, Year = {2018},
+  title={Not all Embeddings are created Equal: Extracting Entity-specific Substructures for RDF Graph Embedding}, author={Saeed, Muhammad Rizwan and Chelmis, Charalampos and Prasanna, Viktor K}, journal={arXiv preprint arXiv:1804.05184}, year={2018}
-Eprint = {arXiv:1804.05184},
 }